wokwi/wokwi-docs/docs/guides/votepowers.md

 ### Seeing your votes

-You can see your personal vote history in the [VotePowers Translation Log page](https://wokwi.com/features/history).
+You can see your personal vote history in the [VotePowers Transaction Log page](https://wokwi.com/features/history).
 If you don't see any transactions in this page, it means that you haven't voted for any feature yet.

 ## Suggesting new features